TheMannu/Project-AWS-Devops/README.md

 ### Conclusion

 We've successfully created a CI/CD pipeline for a static web application using AWS DevOps services.
 This pipeline automates the deployment process, ensuring consistent and reliable deployments.
-If you enjoyed this tutorial, please like and subscribe to Dosmaster for more AWS and DevOps content!